Haley Cavinder: Personal life

 Haley has four sisters: eldest sister Brooke, next oldest Brandi, twin Hanna, and younger sister Natalie.
 Brandi was two classes ahead of the twins in high school and Natalie was one behind.
 Her height is 5 ft 6 in.

 Cavinder has been in a relationship with Dallas Cowboys tight end Jake Ferguson since 2023, and the pair announced their engagement in April 2025.
+The pair married on June 20, 2026, at the Miami Biltmore Hotel in Florida.